Winterstark/Wordy/README.md

 ### Word of the day subscriptions

-Wordy comes with several WotD subscriptions; you can disable or delete them in the Options, as well as add new ones.
+Wordy comes with several WotD subscriptions; you can enable or delete them in the Options menu, as well as add new ones.
 To add a new subscription you need a valid RSS address.

 Once per day Wordy will check the subscriptions and if there are any updates a new button will appear in the main menu.
 Clicking on that button will open the Add Words window where the new WotDs will be shown for the user to edit the definitions and either reject or accept them.

 ### Options

-In the Options you can view a list of all the words you've added, edit their definitions and synonyms, and delete them.
+In the Options menu you can view a list of all the words you've added, edit their definitions and synonyms, and delete them.
 You can also edit word of the day subscriptions, as well as modify other general options.

 ![Screenshot: options](http://i.imgur.com/Dn5UhuF.png)